vta/coding-challenge/README.md

 Make use of GitHub for development: commits, PRs, issues

-Create a private GitHub, GitLab or BitBucket repository for this coding challenge.
+Create a private or public GitHub, GitLab or BitBucket repository for this coding challenge.

 Utilize a database or service to store information using Doctrine ORM.